pulumi/workshops/aws-getting-started-cicd/README.md

 ## ✨ Summary

 In this workshop, you incrementally worked through creating an infrastructure CI/CD pipeline.
 In Part 1, you learned the Pulumi IaC programming model basics by developing and deploying a Pulumi template containing Amazon S3 and CloudFront resources.
-In Part 2, you added version control and a continuous test that deploys your infrastructure.
-You built your pipeline using GitHub Actions and modified it to validate commits using a Pulumi `test` stack.
+In Part 2, you added version control and a continuous test that previews your infrastructure.
+You built your pipeline using GitHub Actions and modified it to validate commits using a Pulumi `dev` stack.
 You had hands-on experience across the three major elements of an infrastructure CI/CD pipeline.
 Lastly, Part 3 encouraged you to introduce a change to the application, infrastructure, or pipeline and watch changes be automatically applied.

 ## 🚀 Next steps